storybookjs/react-inspector/README.md

   document.getElementById('root')
 );
 ```
 Checkout `example/App.js` for more examples.
-One common usage is embedding this inside a component's render() method to provide a view for its props/state.
+Try embedding this inside a component's render() method to provide a live view (If you are using hot reloading) for its props/state.

 ### Install the example
 ```sh